gustavofernandezlembert/Gustavo-Fernandez/README.md

 ## Summary

-Telecom Engineer with expertise in wireless RF/RAN network optimization, design, rollout, and quality assurance.
+Telecom Engineer with expertise in wireless communications 3G/4G/5G RF/RAN design, optimization, rollout, KPI and quality assurance.
 Proficient in 3GPP standards, RAN architecture, and signaling.
-Skilled in Data Science and Analytics, adept at deriving insights from telecom data to drive data-driven solutions.
+Skilled in Data Science and Analytics, adept at deriving insights from telecom data and delivering data-driven solutions.

 ---